nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

-The main class of the package is the :class:`~networkx_temporal.TemporalGraph` object, which extends `NetworkX's graphs
+The main class of the package is the :class:`~networkx_temporal.TemporalGraph` object, which extends `NetworkX graphs
 <https://networkx.org/documentation/stable/reference/classes/index.html>`__
 to handle temporal data.
 Let's start by creating a simple directed graph using ``time`` as attribute key: